VirgilSecurity/virgil-sdk-php/docs/private-keys.md

 1. You are ready to work with the PHP Library if you:
   1. Created an Application under [Virgil Security, Inc](https://virgilsecurity.com/dashboard).
   2. Created Private and Public Keys on your local machine.
-  3. Created and confirmed your Account in the Public Keys service.
+  3. Created and confirmed your account in the Public Keys service.
   4. Loaded a Public Key to the Public Key service.
-  5. Use the same email that you used for the Public Key service.
+  5. Used the same email that you used for the Public Key service.
 2. Examples MUST be run from their directory.
 3. Before running examples you have to install dependencies (run command ```composer install``` or ```php composer.phar install``)
 4. Replace the example value of `VIRGIL_APPLICATION_TOKEN` variable with your real Application token.
 5. Replace the example value of `VIRGIL_USER_NAME` with your real email.
-It needs to confirm some data and invocation of some endpoints inside Private Key service.
-This email has to be registered and confirmed under Public Key service.
+It needs to confirm data and invoke some endpoints within the Private Key Service.
+The email you use must be registered and confirmed under the Public Key Service.
 6. Replace the example value of `VIRGIL_PUBLIC_KEY_ID` with the real Public Key ID value.
 You can take this value from the Public Keys service when registering a new Public Key.
 7. Replace the example value of `VIRGIL_PRIVATE_KEY_PASSWORD` with the value that you used when you generated the Private Key.
 If you didn't specify it when you generated the Private Key, then just remove it from the method invocations.

-### <a name="example-1"></a> Example 1: Create a new Container object
+### <a name="example-1"></a> Example 1: Create a New Container Object

-> Create a new Container object to store future Private Key's instances.
+> Create a new container object to store future Private Key's instances.

 ```php
 <?php